A $C^1$-It\^o's formula for flows of semimartingale distributions: A verification theorem for a class of McKean-Vlasov optimal control problems

-\begin{remark} Namely, a probability measure $\Pb \in \Pcb_W(t, \mu)$ describes the distributions of {the} controlled McKean-Vlasov process with initial distribution $\mu$ at initial time $t$, and control $\nu^{\Pb}$.
-In particular, for a fixed $\mu_0 \in \Pc_2(\R^d)$, all the probability measures in the set $\Pcb_W(0, \mu_0)$ are equivalent by Girsanov Theorem. \end{remark}
+\begin{remark} A probability measure $\Pb \in \Pcb_W(t, \mu)$ describes the distribution of {the} controlled McKean-Vlasov process with initial distribution $\mu$ at initial time $t$, and control $\nu^{\Pb}$.
+Since controls take values in the bounded set $\Ur$, given a fixed $\mu_0 \in \Pc_2(\R^d)$, all the probability measures in the set $\Pcb_W(t, \mu_0)$ are equivalent by Girsanov's theorem. \end{remark}